Saudi Woman Granted Refugee Status, Could Get Asylum In Australia

 Australian officials have hinted that Alqunun's request is likely to succeed.
 "If she is found to be a refugee, then we will give very, very, very serious consideration to a humanitarian visa," Australian Health Minister Greg Hunt told the Australian Broadcasting Network before her refugee status was made public, according to the BBC.

 "Mark my words," said journalist Mona Eltahawy, who writes about the intersection of Islam and feminism.
 Alqunun "is going to start a revolution in Saudi Arabia.
 Go on social media now and watch accounts of so many young Saudis saying, 'Rahaf, you've shown us that we can do this!
-Rahaf, you have shown us that we deserve to be free.'"
+Rahaf, you have shown us that we deserve to be free.' "